 You will start your tour by visiting the Palace of Knossos, symbol of the Minoan civilization.
 The archaeological site encompasses the remains of what is considered the oldest city in Europe.
-Afterwards, you will visit a winery where you will participate in a tasting event.
-Since there have been vineyards on the island for thousands of years, the Cretan wines have a tradition dating back to the Bronze Age.

 You will then visit Heraklion, the capital of Crete.
 Firstly, you will have a guided tour at the Archaeological Museum, where you will get to marvel at the long history of the island.
 Afterwards, there will be a guided tour of Heraklion, the most populous urban area in Crete.
 Among other remnants, you will be able to visit the Koules fortress built in the early 16th century at the port of the city.
 Other vestiges of notice are the Morosini fountain in Lions Square and the Loggia, a 17th century building that hosts today the city hall of Heraklion.
 At the end of the tour you will be transferred back to your hotel.

 Cost per person: 48 €.
-Available on: June 9th, 11th, 14th.
+Available on: June 11th.

 From 09:00 to 16:00.
-Minimum participation: 28 persons.
+Minimum participation: 20 persons.